Health care quality: Technology and security perspective

 Technology also may affect patients' perception of health care quality.
 A 2015 survey of cancer patients shows that those who have a more positive attitude towards the health information tools from their providers use the tools more and subsequently have a higher perceived care quality from their provider.
 The same survey also shows that those who believe their provider acts more securely and have a lower level of privacy concern are more likely to have a positive attitude towards the health information tools from their providers and thus a higher perception of the care they received.

 Organizations which determine quality

 Organizations which work to set standards and measures for health care quality include Government health systems; private health systems, accreditation programs such as those for hospital accreditation, health associations, or those who wish to establish international healthcare accreditation; philanthropic foundations; and health research institutions.
 These organizations seek to define the concept of quality in healthcare, measure that quality, and then encourage the regular measurement of quality so as to provide evidence that health interventions are effective.

+In Australia

+The Australian Commission on Safety and Quality in Health Care are seen to be the main organisation in charge of the Standards of Quality in Australia.
+The National Safety and Quality Health Service (NSQHS) gives a nationwide statement on how quality is handled and maintained in Australia.
+These standards were produced in combination with the Australian Government, states and territories, clinical experts, patients and their carers.
+Currently, the 2021 Standard, in its second edition states eight standards in which patients can expect care from their healthcare providers.